engmaths/emat30008/pdes/implicit.md

 Last week we saw how the finite difference method could be used to convert the diffusion equation into a system of ODEs.
 This ODE system could be solved with the explicit Euler or Runge-Kutta methods, but only if the time step $\Delta t$ was sufficiently small.

-This week will focus on implicit methods for the linear diffusion equation, namely the implicit Euler and Crank-Nicolson methods.
+This week we will focus on implicit methods for the linear diffusion equation, namely the implicit Euler and Crank-Nicolson methods.
 Both of these methods are *unconditionally stable*, meaning that they will work for any time step size $\Delta t$.
-However, both of these methods require solving equations at each time step, which comes at a high computational cost.
+However, both of these methods require solving a linear system of equations at each time step, which comes at a high computational cost.
 Hence, there is a tradeoff between being able to take fewer time steps to obtain a numerical solution and the higher computational cost per time step.

-We will also introduct the concepots of code benchmarking and profiling, which are ways of analysing the performance of code.
-Benchmarkin and profiling can help with code optimisation and selecting the best method for a given problem.
+We will also introduce the concepts of code benchmarking and profiling, which are ways of analysing the performance of code.
+Benchmarking and profiling can help with code optimisation and selecting the best method for a given problem.
 The `timeit` and `cProfile` packages will be introduced as tools for benchmarking and profiling.